 A digital client intake form is a simple way for you to gather useful information about clients, to ensure you have a practical overview of what your clients need, what their pain points are, and whether your service is suitable for them.
-Done well, they should streamline your workflow and reduce the amount of non-billable hours you spend onboarding your clients.
+Done well, they should streamline your workflow and reduce the amount of non-billable hours you spend onboard your clients.

 Interested in learning what client intake forms are and whether you should embed one on your website or send it privately to clients?
 Read our article on How to create a client intake form (with a high response rate).